Gbenga Shobo

-Gbenga Francis Shobo (born June 2, 1963) is currently Deputy Managing Director, First Bank of Nigeria Limited; prior to which, he was Executive Director, Retail Banking with the bank.
+Gbenga Francis Shobo (born June 2, 1963) is currently Deputy Managing Director, First Bank of Nigeria Limited; before which, he was Executive Director, Retail Banking with the bank.
 A chartered accountant, Gbenga began his career with Coopers & Lybrand, a firm of chartered accountants, in 1986.
 Thereafter, he joined Victory Merchant Bank, commencing a career in banking that has spanned 23 years.

 Early life

 Gbenga was born in Lagos.
 His father was a chemical engineer and mother was a nurse.
 Gbenga has two older siblings, Tosin and Funmi.
-He attended St Gregory's College, Lagos for his secondary school certificate, before completing a bachelor’s degree in political science at the University of Ife.
+He attended St Gregory's College, Lagos for his secondary school certificate, before completing a bachelor's degree in political science at the University of Ife.

 Career

 FBN Merchant Bank Limited

-Gbenga worked for one year (2004 – 2005) with FBN Merchant Bank as general manager, corporate/commercial banking.
-He had responsibility for credit, relationship management, and business development, in a role that saw him coordinate the operations of the bank’s branches across the country.
+Gbenga worked for one year (2004 – 2005) with FBN Merchant Bank as general manager of corporate/commercial banking.
+He had responsibility for credit, relationship management, and business development, in a role that saw him coordinate the operations of the bank's branches across the country.

 First Bank of Nigeria Limited

-Gbenga joined FirstBank from FBN Merchant Bank Limited as group head, national corporates in 2006.
-He held different offices in the bank before becoming executive vice president, retail south in 2010.
+Gbenga joined FirstBank from FBN Merchant Bank Limited as group head of national corporates in 2006.
+He held different offices in the bank before becoming executive vice president of Retail South in 2010.
 Impassioned by the prospects for domestic small- and medium-sized businesses, in his role as executive director, Lagos & West, Gbenga was responsible for the public sector and retail banking businesses of FirstBank in the Lagos and West area.

 On Monday 4 January 2016, Gbenga assumed office as deputy managing director, First Bank of Nigeria Limited.